owenthereal/goup/README.md

 # goup

-`goup` is a Go version manager based on https://github.com/golang/dl.
+`goup` is a simple Go version manager based on https://github.com/golang/dl.
-I have been annoyed with the long wait time for a package manager to update Go to the latest version, particularly on Linux.
+It is notorious that an operating system's package manager takes a long time to update Go to the latest version, particularly on Linux distros.
-I made `goup` as a simple solution to make Go version management easier without injecting junks into my shell.
+`goup` makes Go version management easier with less than 100 lines of bash.
+And it does not inject junks into your shell, like other version managers.

 ## How it works

-`goup` downloads specified version of Go using `go get golang.org/dl/<version>` and symlinks downloaded version to `$HOME/sdk/current`.
+`goup update` downloads specified version of Go using `go get golang.org/dl/<version>` and symlinks downloaded version to `$HOME/sdk/current`.
 `goup init` exports `$HOME/sdk/current/bin` to your `PATH`.
 That's it!

 ## Prerequisites

-`goup` requires a version of Go (even an outdated version!) to function becuase it downloads Go using `go get golang.org/dl/<version>`.
+`goup` requires a version of Go (even an outdated one!) to compile the [downloader](https://github.com/golang/dl) with `go get golang.org/dl/<version>`.
+Go should be available in most package managers, even if the version is not always up-to-date.
-You can install Go with a package manager.
-For example, `brew install go` or `apt-get install go`.
+For example, `brew install go` on Mac or `apt-get install go` on Debian.

 ## Installtion